 Frozen sheets - some people go as far as bed sheets put in the freezer before using (in a sealed bag) but I have to admit I’ve not found the time to try this yet!

-Lying in an empty duvet cover and filling it with cold air from a fan could be a bedtime activity to help cool down.
+Lying in or under an empty duvet cover and filling it with cold air from a fan could be a bedtime activity to help cool down.
 Or go outdoors just before bedtime - a quick burst in the garden for some cool air could help lower temperature and expend energy.
 Hot air rises so sleeping in a downstairs room for a while might help; for some, the novelty and 'fun' aspect of this would work well whereas others will need the predictability of their usual routine.
-A bath before bed is a good idea too because warm water actually helps the body temperature to drop.
+A bath before bed is a good idea because warm water actually helps the body temperature to drop.
 Soothing, relaxing bath oils could be added too.

 Other suggestions